Use ShareFile with XenMobile

 To rename or delete a filter, click the arrow icon beside the filter name.

 After integrating storage zone connectors with XenMobile, you can later switch to the full Enterprise feature set.
-Use of the Citrix Files feature set requires XenMobile Enterprise Edition.
+Use of the Citrix Files feature set requires XenMobile Advanced Edition (On-premises) or Citrix Endpoint Management (cloud).
 XenMobile retains your existing storage zone connector integration settings.

 Go to Configure > ShareFile, click the StorageZone Connectors drop-down menu, and then click Configure ShareFile Enterprise.